Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch in 2023, and do it right!

 Your next screen is going to look something like this!…

-This is an exciting point because it means that now you can really get going with creating your new blog!
+This is an exciting point in making your blog step by step, because it means that now you can really get going with creating your new blog!

 When you move on to the next screen (below), you may get a notification to let you know that your site is on a temporary domain – that’s fine.